-The Investment Adviser on behalf of the Board has projected the Group's cash flows for the period up to 30 September 2024, challenging and sensitising inputs and assumptions to ensure that the cash forecast reflects a realistic outcome given the uncertainties associated with the current economic environment.
+The Investment Adviser on behalf of the Board has projected the Group's cash flows for the period up to 30 September 2025, challenging and sensitising inputs and assumptions to ensure that the cash forecast reflects a realistic outcome given the uncertainties associated with the current economic environment.
+A longer-term projection had also been carried out up to 30 June 2027.
 The scenarios applied were designed to be severe but plausible, and to take account of the availability of mitigating actions that could be taken to avoid or reduce the impact or probability of the underlying risks.

-The Group's debt of £41 million does not mature until 2025 and the Group has reported full compliance with its loan covenants to date.
+The Group's debt of £41 million matures on 20 October 2025 and the Group has reported full compliance with its loan covenants to date.
 Based on cash flow projections, the directors expect the Group to continue to remain compliant.
 The headroom of the loan to value covenant is significant and any reduction in property values that would cause a breach would be significantly more than any reduction currently envisaged.
+The Board has commenced its debt refinancing plan given that the Group's borrowings are due to be repaid on 20 October 2025.
+As part of this, the Board has undertaken an interview process with a number of debt advisers with the expertise, knowledge and demonstrable potential lender accessibility to secure refinancing for the Group.
+Following these discussions, the Board has a reasonable expectation to believe that the Group can refinance its debt by 20 October 2025 at an aggregate finance cost and on terms acceptable to the Board, taking into account the investment objective of the Company.

-Based on the above, the Board believes that the Group has the ability and adequate resources to continue in operational existence for the foreseeable future, being at least 12 months from the date of approval of the financial statements.
+Based on the above, the Board believes that the Group has the ability and adequate resources to continue in operational existence for the foreseeable future, being at least twelve months from the date of approval of the financial statements.